-We must not let the ‘mainstream media’ (with all the negative news) give us the impression that there is no good left anywhere.
+We must not let the ‘mainstream media’ (with all the constant negative news) give us the impression that there is no good left anywhere.
 In countries around the world, there are people uniting in impassioned requests for peace, as is exemplified in this post from Turkey (written by a virtual friend known as ‘Uncle Spike’):

 I pray that 2016 will be a good year for everyone.